ameba23/harddrive-party-legacy/README.md

 Some projects, like [Gnutella](https://en.wikipedia.org/wiki/Gnutella), provide a peer-to-peer mechanism for searching for files, but the difference here is that the entire index is transferred up-front, rather than specific requests propagating over the network.
 This means that searches are fast, and the index can be browsed when offline.

 Another difference is that metadb has a system of private and semi-private groups, which can overlap.
-You can only transfer files with a peer you are actually connected to by both knowing the same 'topic' on the DHT.
-But indexes are 'gossiped' over indirect connections.
-So you can browse the indexes of a wider community of peers than you are currently connected to.
+You can only transfer files with a peer you are actually connected to.
+But it is possible to 'gossip' indexes over indirect connections, providing you know a peer's public key.
+So the indexes of a wider community of peers than you are currently connected to.

 The hope is that having semi-private communities will bring a sense of responsibility and accountability whilst still allowing new peers to discover content.
-There is also a possibility to have more closed groups (where index entries are encrypted to the group key), as well as allow-lists and block-lists for specific peers.
+There is also a possibility to have more closed groups, as well as allow-lists and block-lists for specific peers.

 ### Its a bit like: